 Dedicated to my Dad - William H. Burner

 Return of Prodigal Son was written shortly after my foster Dad's death.
-I have had it tucked away for years but want to share it with you now as to why the words: "And put a ring on his hand, and shoes on his feet" (Luke 15:22) have become so dear to me!
+I have had it tucked away for many years but want to share it with you now as to why the words: "And put a ring on his hand, and shoes on his feet" become so dear to me!
 (Comment)

 Picture was taken when we first came to live with the Burner's.

 However, as I grew older my foster Dad and I (who I will refer to as Dad as he did raise my sister and I) did not agree on everything and I'm sure he oftentimes became very frustrated with me.
-After finishing High School; I entered Business College but after eight months was taken out of school due to riotous living as that of the Prodigal Son.
+After finishing High School; I entered Business College but after eight months was withdrawn from that environment due to riotous living as the Prodigal Son.